robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 Data is sent to the warehouse in either a periodic data dump or a continuous stream of updates.
 It's transformed into an analysis-friendly schema, cleaned up, and then loaded.
 This process is known as **Extract-Transform-Load** (ETL).

+### Schemas for Analytics
+Data schemas in analytics are not very diverse.
+Many data warehouses use a fairly formulaic style, known as a star schema / dimensional modelling.

+At the center of this schema is a fact-table.
+Each row in the fact-table represents an individual event that occured at a particular time.
+In a data warehouse of a grocery retailer, a row might represent a customers purchase of a product.
+Columns might represent a product sku, store location, valid instore promotions, quantity, net and discounted price.